-4.0 CONCLUSIONS
+4.0 Conclusions

-In FY 2018, all radionuclides and chemicals in soil and sediment collected from around the perimeter of the DARHT Facility were either similar to the baseline statistical reference level or below screening levels protective of biota.
-The majority of elements observed in avian eggs were similar or below the regional statistical reference level.
+In FY 2019, all radionuclides and chemicals in soil and sediment collected from around the perimeter of the DARHT Facility were either similar to the baseline statistical reference level or below screening levels protective of biota.
+The majority of elements observed in avian eggs and honey bees/honey were similar or below the regional statistical reference level.

-Although FY 2018 radionuclide and chemical levels were not at concentrations detrimental to human health (DOE 1999a) or to the environment (LANL 2018, DOE 2002, EPA 2018), there were still measurable amounts of depleted uranium in all media.
-The depleted uranium, selenium and arsenic levels have been increasing over time to at least FY 2006
+Although FY 2019 radionuclide and chemical levels were not at concentrations detrimental to human health (DOE 1999a) or to the environment (LANL 2018, DOE 2002, EPA 2018), there were still measurable amounts of depleted uranium in all media.
+The depleted uranium, selenium and arsenic levels have been increasing over time since FY 2006.